Answers scarce in recent deaths of Baltimore children left with troubled mother

 The state’s attorney’s office has repeatedly declined requests for such records.

-When Alicia and Shatika Lawson allegedly scalded their 4-year-old son in a bath two years ago and Alicia Lawson dumped his body across town, prosecutors declined to approve the release of abuse records.
+When Alicia and Shatika Lawson were accused of scalding their 4-year-old son in a bath two years ago and Alicia Lawson dumped his body across town, prosecutors declined to approve the release of abuse records.

 It’s unclear what actions, if any, Child Protective Services took to keep Malachi Lawson safe.
 Even after Alicia Lawson pleaded guilty last month, prosecutors would not release the records.
 Shatika Lawson is scheduled for trial in February.